WillBrown2000/zero2prod/README.md

 Zero2Prod – Project Overview, Linting and CI Integration

 This repository is configured with a GitHub Actions workflow (.github/workflows/ci.yml) that builds, lints, runs migrations, and tests your project on every push and pull request.
+The CI is split into separate jobs (lint, build, test) that run in parallel to speed up feedback.

 See online CI builds and failures inside your IDE (RustRover)